pakondom/Docker-Web-Pack/README.md

 # lemp-docker-starter-kit

-A starter kit to run LEMP stack (Linux, nginx, MySQL and PHP) with docker.
+A starter kit to run LEMP stack (Linux, nginx, MySQL + PhpMyAdmin and PHP) with docker.

 # Usage